APOIR2018/APOIR/README.md

 ## Usage

-To run APOIR, first clone the code to your python IDE (eg:Pycharm), then run the APOIR.py.
+To run APOIR, please first clone the code to your python IDE (eg:Pycharm), then run the command: python APOIR.py.

-In the source code:

-You can change your favorite Embedding_size in line 9
+To customize the code, you can change the Embedding_size in line 9

 You need to set your data set folder in line 14

-Then change the user number and poi number to fit the given data set in line 10 and line 11
+Then change the user number and POI number to fit the given data set in line 10 and line 11

-You can change the learning_rate_value in line 17
+You can also set the learning_rate_value to be a different value in line 17

 Finally,

-You can also use your own data sets in the source code
+You can use your own data sets in the source code